cbcrg/tcoffee/docs/tcoffee_installation.rst

 Windows (Cygwin)
 ----------------
 T-Coffee doesn't run on Windows, in order to be able to run T-Coffee you need to install a Linux environment such as a virtualbox or Cygwin.
-If you use Cygwin, follow this procedure:
+If you use Cygwin, follow these different steps:

 ::